-Language Development courses, including PME Prep, ALPS I and II, and TOEFL Prep, employ an integrated curriculum designed to enhance students' language proficiency in listening comprehension, speaking, reading, and writing.
-These courses also foster critical thinking skills and expand students' knowledge of American culture.
-Will Benefit: - Instructors - NATO and international posting candidates - Translators and interpreters - Candidates for professional military postgraduate studies - Any students needing advanced academic language skills.
+Advanced Language Development courses (PME Prep, ALPS I and II, and TOEFL Prep) employ an integrated curriculum that increases students' language proficiency in listening comprehension, speaking, reading, and writing.
+Additionally, students develop their critical thinking skills and increase their knowledge of American culture.
+ALPS and TOEFL Prep courses are ideal for instructors, NATO and international posting candidates, translators, interpreters, and candidates for professional military postgraduate studies.

-Instructor Development courses such as the Basic American Language Instructor Course (BALIC), and the Advanced English Language Instructor Course (AELIC), are designed to provide training and practice in English as a Foreign or Second Language (EFL/ESL) methodology for novice as well as experienced instructors.
+Instructor Development courses such as the Basic American Language Instructor Course (BALIC), the Advanced English Language Instructor Course (AELIC), and the Methodology and Culture Seminar (MACS) are designed to provide training and practice in English as a Foreign or Second Language (EFL/ESL) methodology for novice as well as experienced instructors.
 These courses provide advanced instruction in grammar and phonology and are designed to improve an individual's proficiency in listening comprehension, speaking, reading, and writing.
 Familiarization with American culture, along with learning how to incorporate cultural knowledge into the teaching process, is also emphasized.